predictivetechnologysystems/MachineTrader-Community/README.md

 # MachineTrader-Community
 This is a community repository for MachineTrader users who want to upload or share json files in their MachineTrader instances that can be used implement and execute algorithmic trading strategies.
 Before attempting to upload any of these json scripts, we highly recommend reviewing the MachineTrader "Intro to Nodes and Flows in the video training library." [url]

+Many of the procedures described below have corresponding instructional videos so if you prefer video learning, to to the MachineTrader YouTube channel.

 # Adding Your Alpaca Keys to Your Instance

 When you first login into your trading instance, everything is ready to go except the flows that are powered by your Alpaca account keys which you will have to enter manually.
 To add your keys, click the customize button in the upper right which will bring you to your MachineTrader instance backend or admin.
 We will assume that you have retrieved your Alpaca keys from your Alpaca account and are ready to install.
 If you haven't done that yet, follow the instructions here: https://www.machinetrader.io/learn-articles/adding-alpaca-keys-to-your-machinetrader-instance.